The date was July 6, 2010.

 I’d say at this point Crowdfunding has proven itself to be a huge success.

-Over the past two years, I've not only helped tons of entrepreneurs launch their Crowdfunding projects, but I've scrutinized the ones which have successfully raised all the money they need.
+Over the past decade, I’ve not only helped tons of entrepreneurs launch their Crowdfunding projects, but I’ve scrutinized the ones which have successfully raised all the money they need.